Testing¶

 Writing¶

-An incremental test case consists of three files with the same file name: the .c
+An incremental test case consists of three files with the same file name: the .c file with the initial program, a

-file with the changes for the incremental run.
+.json file for the initial configuration and a .patch file with the changes for the incremental run.
 Asserts and

 expected results are encoded in the program as for other regression tests.